-The ICAEW Regulatory Board is responsible for overseeing much of the professional standards activities and statutory regulatory role of ICAEW.
+The ICAEW Regulatory Board (IRB) is responsible for overseeing professional standards activities and the statutory regulatory role of ICAEW.

 This page gives information about hearings of ICAEW's Disciplinary and Appeal Committees, details of future hearings, reports of the findings and other orders made.